kulhanek/pmflib/README.md

 In addition to the free energy, some methods can provide enthalpy and entropy from the same biased MD simulation.

-Suplementary methods include:
+Supplementary  methods include:
-* Monitorinf of collective variables
+* Monitoring of collective variables
 * Restrained Dynamics

-Sampling can be improved by Multiple-walker Approach (MWA), which uses server/client with fully asynchronous communications.
+Sampling can be improved by Multiple-walker Approach (MWA), which uses server/client architecture with fully asynchronous communications.
 MWA is available for ABF, ABP, and MTD.

 Further details: [https://pmflib.ncbr.muni.cz](https://pmflib.ncbr.muni.cz)